pyexcel/pyexcel-htmlr/docs/source/index.rst

 Installation
 -------------

-You can install it via pip:
+You can install pyexcel-htmlr via pip:

 .. code-block:: bash